jgperrin/net.jgp.books.spark.ch09/README.md

 # Spark in Action, 2nd edition - chapter 9

 Welcome to Spark with Java, chapter 9.
-This chapter covers advanced ingestion.
+This chapter covers advanced ingestion, including writing your own custom data source with Java.

 Notes:
  1. Due to renaming the packages to match more closely Java standards, this project is not in sync with the book's MEAP prior to v10.